joelparkerhenderson/wordbooks/pages/software-development-life-cycle/index.md

 * Deployment: The deployment stage involves deploying the software to the end-users.
 This stage can involve training, documentation, and support.

 * Maintenance: The maintenance phase is where the software is continually updated and maintained to ensure that it continues to meet the users’ needs.
 This can involve bug fixes, feature enhancements, and security updates.

-The SDLC process is iterative, meaning that the development team may need to revisit previous stages to make changes or adjustments.
-This process ensures that the software development process is efficient, reliable, and meets the needs of the users.